![]() |

 Onshore Oil Production Costs

-Onshore oil production is generally more cost-effective due to its simpler logistics and infrastructure.
-In 2024, costs include:
+Onshore oil production is generally more cost-effective due to simpler logistics and infrastructure.
+Typical expenses include:

-- Land: Expenses vary by region, but leasing land for drilling is often cheaper than offshore platform setups, with costs depending on local regulations and land availability.
+- Land: Leasing land for drilling is often more affordable than building offshore platforms, though costs vary depending on local regulations and land availability.

 Offshore Oil Production Costs

-Offshore production is significantly more expensive due to the complexity of marine operations.
-In 2024, key costs are:
+Offshore oil production is significantly more expensive because of the complexity of marine operations.
+Key costs include:

-- Transportation: Moving personnel and equipment via helicopters or boats adds to expenses, especially for remote sites like those 500 km off Newfoundland.
+- Transportation: Moving personnel and equipment requires helicopters or boats, adding significant expenses, especially for remote sites.

-- Maintenance: Harsh marine conditions (e.g., storms, saltwater corrosion) increase maintenance costs.
-Building an offshore rig can cost $500 million to $1 billion, with deepwater drillships reaching up to $1.5 billion.
+- Maintenance: Harsh marine conditions, storms, and saltwater corrosion increase upkeep costs.
+Building a deepwater rig can cost between $500 million and $1.5 billion.

-- Technology: Offshore projects benefit from new technologies reducing flaring and methane emissions, but these innovations increase initial investment.
-Onshore operations leverage simpler tech, keeping costs lower.
+- Technology: Offshore projects rely on advanced technologies that improve efficiency and reduce emissions but increase upfront investment.
+Onshore operations use simpler equipment, keeping costs lower.

 3. Environmental Impact of Onshore Oil Production